omniauth/omniauth_openid_connect/README.md

   configuration exists because you could be using multiple OpenID Connect providers in a single app.

-  **NOTE**: if you use this gem with Devise you should use `:openid_connect` name, or Devise would route to 'users/auth/:provider' rather than 'users/auth/openid_connect'

   * `response_type` tells the authorization server which grant type the application wants to use, currently, only `:code` (Authorization Code grant) and `:id_token` (Implicit grant) are valid.
   * If you want to pass `state` parameter by yourself.
 You can set Proc Object.